-- o starts rotating as soon as the seed drill coulters penetrate into the soil. - o comes to a stop as soon as the seed drill coulters come out of the soil.
+- o starts rotating as soon as the seed drill coulters penetrate into the soil. - comes to a stop as soon as the seed drill coulters come out of the soil.

-••
+- 7. Check the tramline rhythm, correct if necessary.

-8. Run the blower fan up to nominal speedPage 133
+- 9. Actuate the control unit (yellow):

-9. Actuate the control unit (yellow):
+- → Lower the active track marker

-$\rightarrow$ Lower the active track marker.
+- → Advance the seed metering wheel tramline control

-$\rightarrow$ Advance the seed wheel tramline selection
+- → Only if tramline display is "0":

-$\rightarrow$ Only if tramline display is "0":
+- o Creation of tramlines

-o Creation of tramlines
+- Lowering the tramline marker

-o Lowering the tramline marker.
+- Set the tramline counter immediately before starting the first field pass (see the "ISOBUS Software" operating manual or "AMADRILL+" operating manual).

-10. Refer to the table for the tramline counter of the first field pass e 83
+- 12. Run the PTO shaft of the soil tillage implement up to operating speed (see "Soil tillage implement" operating manual).

-- 11. Set the tramline counter immediately before starting the first field pass (see the "ISOBUS Software" operating manual or "AMADRILL+" operating manual). - 12.
-Run the PTO shaft of the soil tillage implement up to operating speed (see "Soil tillage implement" operating manual). - 13.
-Start off and lower the combination using the tractor's 3-point hydraulic system.
+13. Start off and lower the combination using the tractor's 3-point hydraulic system.